 As a mortgage is secured against your home or property, it could be repossessed if you do not keep up the mortgage repayments.

-Some types of commercial Buy-to-Let mortgages are not regulated by the Financial Conduct Authority.
+Commercial Buy-to-Let mortgages are not regulated by the Financial Conduct Authority.